holochain/holochain-wasmer/README.md

 Calling a function with `holochain_wasmer_host::guest::call()` takes several `us` for small input/output values and some `ms` for ~1mb of input/output data.

-To see benchmarks on your system run `nix-shell --run ./scripts/bench.sh`.
+To see benchmarks on your system run `nix develop -c ./scripts/bench.sh`.

 With low overhead like this, core is relatively free to decide when it wants to re-instantiate an already-in-memory module.